- See the spectacular "Smoking Water" of the Blue Nile Falls

 - Admire the mediaeval castles of Gondar, described as Ethiopia's "Camelot"

 Northern Ethiopia boasts a wealth of historical and cultural treasures unlike anything else on Earth.
 This 'Northern Circuit' starts out with a trip to Bahir Dar, where you'll visit the Blue Nile Falls and take a cruise on Lake Tana.
 From Bahir Dar, the tour continues Gondar, where you can explore the Royal Enclosure, and the ruined fairy-tale castles which have earned it the name 'African Camelot'.
 Heading north-east, you'll then visit the Simien Mountains National Park, famous for far-reaching views and rare wildlife species.
-The tour continues to Axum, home to giant engraved obelisks, the Queen of Sheba's palace and the Saint Mary of Zion Church, rumored to contain the original Ark of the Covenant.
-From Axum, you'll continue through the region of Tigray, visiting some of its famous rock churches before heading south to Lalibela.
-Here, you can explore the complex of 12th century rock-hewn churches, described as "the eighth wonder of the World".
+The tour continues south to Lalibela.
+Here, you can explore the complex of 12th century rock hewn churches, described as "the eighth wonder of the World".
 Finally, you'll travel back to Addis Ababa to complete the circuit.

-In the morning, you will take a flight from Addis Ababa to Bahir Dar.
-From Bahir Dar, you'll take a boat cruise on Lake Tana, stopping to explore some of the island churches and monasteries.
+In the morning, you'll take a boat cruise on Lake Tana, stopping to explore some of the island churches and monasteries containing relics and frescos dating from the 16th century.
 In the afternoon, you'll take a trip to the Blue Nile Falls at Tisisat, meaning "smoking water" in Amharic.
-The spectacular falls are 100m wide and plunge 45m.
-A short walk and a trip across a 17th century bridge gives a great close-up view.
+The spectacular falls are 100m wide and plunge 45m, sending spray high in the air.
+A short walk and a trip across a 17th century bridge gives a great close-up view of the falls.

 From Bahir Dar, it's about a 3 hour drive to Gondar, after which you'll take a sightseeing tour of the city.
-Gondar is a historic settlement founded by Emperor Fasilidas around 1635.
-It is most famed for its walled Royal Enclosure which contains several well-preserved medieval-looking castles, dating from as early as 1650.
-Additionally, Gondar has dozens of churches, the most important being Debre Berhan Selassie (Trinity Church of the Mountain of Light).
+Gondar is a historic settlement with an atmosphere of mystery and there are views from the city which extend across the surrounding farmland back to Lake Tana.
+Founded by Emperor Fasilidas around 1635, Gondar has become one of Ethiopia's largest and most impressive cities.
+It is most famed for its walled Royal Enclosure which contains several well-preserved and very medieval-looking castles, dating from as early as 1650.
+The castles are unusual for the Horn Of Africa, deriving their architectural style from the Moors and the Portuguese.
+Additionally, Gondar has dozens of churches, the most important being Debre Berhan Selassie (Trinity Church of the Mountain of Light), which has an impressive hilltop location.
 The priest there will explain the story of the many paintings and carvings inside the church.

-Leaving Gondar, you'll have a scenic 2 to 3-hour drive to Debark, a small market town on the edge of the Simien Mountains National Park.
+Leaving Gondar, you'll have a scenic 2 to 3-hour drive to Debark, a small market town at an altitude of 2,700 metres, on the edge of the Simien Mountains National Park.
 After lunch, there's a trip into the park to see the spectacular landscapes which led to it being listed as a UNESCO World Heritage Site.
-There'll be a chance to stretch your legs, appreciate the views and possibly even spot some endemic wildlife before returning to Debark.
+There'll be a chance to stretch your legs, appreciate the views and possibly even spot some endemic wildlife before returning to Debark for the night.

 Day 7: Lalibela

-In the morning, you'll take a flight from Lalibela to Addis Ababa.
-In the afternoon, you'll have a city tour of Addis Ababa, including its museums, churches and the 'mercato', reputedly the largest market in Africa.
-Finally, the tour ends with dinner at a cultural restaurant in Addis Ababa, where you can sample local dishes and watch energetic traditional dances from across the country.
+From Kombolcha, you'll complete the journey back to Addis, stopping on the way to see the historically important town of Ankober.
+The tour ends with dinner at a cultural restaurant in Addis Ababa, where you can sample local dishes and watch energetic traditional dances from across the country.